denizsincar29/motion-detector/README.md

 The motion detection is done by comparing the current frame with the previous frame.
 If the difference is above a certain threshold, motion is detected.
 On my machine, it could detect millimeter movements of me sitting in front of the camera, so to test it, i go far away from the camera and then walk towards it.

+## Try it out
+You can try it out [here](https://deniz.r1oaz.ru/motion).
+If you want to customize the "motion detected!" message, you can add `say="your message here"` to the url.
+For example, [here](https://deniz.r1oaz.ru/motion?say=Stand+still!) when motion is detected, the screenreader will say "Stand still!".

 ## build
 To build the module, you need to have `wasm-pack` installed.
 You can install it using `cargo`:
 ```bash